Atdeejay12/Swapburn.live/_posts/2020-10-16-defi-infra.md

 ---
-title: Infrastructure for Decentralized Finance with Tentacles
+title: Infrastructure for Decentralized Finance with SWAPBURN
 date: 2020-08-16 00:00:00
 description: OctoFi users will benefit from an ‘octomized’ structure whereby 'tentacles' connect them with various applications, while leveraging truly open and transparent infrastructure.
 featured_image: '/images/1.jpg'